DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 ## Special Cases of octal and hexadecimal integers

-To define a octal in
+To assign a octal integer to a variable,